 As an advocate for mammals in captivity by inhumane and cruel sea parks, I want to see the immediate release of these mammals followed by their safe transportation to oceanside sanctuaries, where they can be publicly viewed in their natural environment, improving the quality of life for all sea mammals.
 Furthermore, animal parks like SeaWorld need to be held accountable for their lawbreaking and unfair labor practices – essentially abuse and neglect – including fair sentencing, taking into account the devastating and long-term effects it has had on mammals.

 What possible recourse exists to adequately or fairly compensate the thousands of severely malnourished, emotionally damaged mammals that have to been subjected to these horrors?
 What is fair to them?
 Should their accountability include pain and suffering proportional to what they endured?
 What realistic consequences exist which serve to have equally damaging effects, both acute and chronic, on the physical, emotional and psychological health of countless captors?
-How can there possibly be any punishment which makes up for all of the unnecessary pain and suffering endured by cai to the greedy, selfish, rhttps://wp.me/p2RKHK-Qt like damaging to the captors Steve be forced to close their gates permanently.
-More and more people throughout the world are becoming educated and are educating their children about the dangers and many problems caused by having sea mammals in sea parks; the more people realize how terrible the conditions are for these creatures, the less visitors there will be to these sea parks.
+How can there possibly be a punishment which makes up for all of the unnecessary pain and suffering endured by captive sea mammals by the greedy, selfish sea animals parks, not looking out for the sea mammals at all, but looking out for their pocketbooks>?
+Sea animal parks should be forced to close their gates permanently.
+More and more people throughout the world are becoming educated and are educating their children about the dangers, as well as the many problems inflicted, as a result of having sea mammals in sea parks; the more people realize how terrible the conditions are for these creatures, the less visitors there will be to these sea parks.
 These mammals are much too intelligent and emotionally sophisticated to be forced to inhabit bathtubs and eat dead fish.

 I urge you to complete your own research on this serious animal rights issue and to educate your children, family and friends as well.
 Most importantly, refrain from visiting sea parks of any kind to show your support of the releasing of sea mammals from all sea parks.